Preparing for Commencement

 Candidates for graduation are asked to dress professionally on Commencement day.
 Only pre-approved organizational garments may be worn in addition to the cap and gown.

 Seating Chart and MSU Dome Layout

 As early as April 21, tentative seating assignments will be emailed to the candidates.
-The seating chart will be in the order of Minot State University faculty, Graduate School, Honors Program, College of Arts & Sciences, College of Business, College of Education and Health Services, and MSU-Bottineau.
+The seating chart will be in the order of Minot State University faculty, Graduate School, Honors Program, College of Arts & Sciences, College of Business, College of Education and Health Services, and Dakota College at Bottineau.
 View the seating chart and MSU Dome layout.